What is Staffing and Recruiting?

 Our process and differentiation.

 WinningEdge is a specialized IT Staffing and Services organization.
-We do best at finding talent for niche skills and hard to find jobs because we understand technology very very well.
-Most agency account managers/recruiters doesn't understand technology and go by keywords and that's where companies end up with trouble.
+We do best at finding talent for niche skills and hard-to-find jobs because we understand technology very well.
+Most agency account managers/recruiters don't understand the technology and go by keywords, and that's where companies end up with trouble.

-Our process always starts with interviewing the hiring manager and our discussions often get into the details of the technology, company vision, road-map, key projects and business challenges that the company is trying to solve.
+Our process always starts with interviewing the hiring manager, and our discussions often get into the details of the technology, company vision, road map, key projects, and business challenges the company is trying to solve.
 Our Account Managers speak the same language as the hiring manager and have years of technology consulting and delivery experience.

-We usually present max 3 resumes within 1-2 weeks and most of the time the first or second candidate gets a job offer.
+We usually present max three resumes within 1-2 weeks, and most of the time, the first or second candidate gets a job offer.